prehensile/waveshare-clock/README.md

   - if you needed to modify epaper.service issue this command: ```sudo systemctl daemon-reload```
   - logs can be observed in /var/log/syslog: ```sudo tail -f /var/log/syslog | grep run.sh```

-*) Data are being fetched every 10 minutes so they should comply with developer free accounts limitations
+*) By default data are being fetched every 10+ minutes so they should comply with developer free accounts limitations

 **) If your project directory is different than /home/pi/epaper-clock-and-more then you must edit this file to reflect the correct path